fabioberger/chrome/README.md

 In order to run your newly created chrome extension, upload the containing folder from the "chrome://extensions" page by clicking "Load unpacked extension...".
 Then click on the puzzle piece icon in the top right of your chrome browser.
 Et Voila!

-# Additional Usage Examples

-Coming soon!

 # Tests

 Because of the immense amount of endpoints in the Chrome API, as well as the many different requirements for the endpoints, the tests are still a work in progress.

 To run the tests, install the ```tests``` folder as a chrome extension by navigating to ```chrome://extensions``` in Chrome and clicking ```Load unpacked extension...``` and navigating to the "tests" folder.
 Once you have done time, simply click the ```T``` icon on the top right of your chrome browser and the test suite will run within the displayed popup.

 Feel free to add more tests to this extension and submit a pull request!